Create a free profile to get unlimited access to exclusive show news, updates, and more!

 "It's about how we can make it all work and make it comfortable and look great and make sure the audience believes it and that it's not distracting," Stafford-Bridge said.

-She tells us that she initially asked for four hours to complete the application process and have Martin camera ready, but they've since gotten it down to no more than an hour and a half.
+She tells us that she initially asked for four hours to complete the application process and have Martin camera ready, but they've since gotten it down to around two hours.

 "It's so great to have the actors involved and then the original executive producer, somebody like Arika, where it's her concept from the beginning," Stafford-Bridge told NBC Insider.
 "Long before we probably do a makeup test or present some sort of rendering to the bosses, you gotta make sure that Jesse, the person that has to actually take it from concept to an amazing speaking part, be involved and be excited to be involved.
 It's very rewarding."